HigherOrderCO/Kind/README.md

 3. A collection of friendly syntax sugars that make it feel less scary.
 Check [SYNTAX.md](https://github.com/uwu-tech/Kind/blob/master/SYNTAX.md).

-4. It is entirely implemented in itself.
-Check [Kind's bootstrapped implementation](https://github.com/uwu-tech/Kind/tree/master/base/Kind)!
+4. A self-hosted implementation.
+Check it [here](https://github.com/uwu-tech/Kind/tree/master/base/Kind)!

-5. Efficient real-world compilers.
+5. Efficient real-world js/scm/hs compilers.
 Check the [App type](https://github.com/uwu-tech/Kind/blob/master/base/App.kind), and [http://uwu-tech/](http://uwu-tech) for a list of HTML5 apps.

     *Currently disabled for a major update that will bring rollback netcode for all apps!
 Check on May 17!*